 Family members can also be affected by secondhand asbestos exposure.
 This is caused by exposure to dust and fibers brought home on clothing, shoes and hair by workers.
 As many building materials in both commercial and residential properties contain asbestos, those who undertake do-it-yourself projects, renovations or other similar endeavors may also expose themselves to asbestos dust.

-The Law Offices of Peter Angelos, P.C. provides services and support to victims who wish to learn more about pursuing compensation for their damages.
+Peter Angelos Law provides services and support to victims who wish to learn more about pursuing compensation for their damages.
 Contact us today to learn more about mesothelioma.

 How does asbestos exposure cause mesothelioma?

 Asbestos was widely used in a number of industrial compounds and commercial products to enhance strength and resistance to extreme temperatures.
 When asbestos is inhaled or ingested, microscopic fibers can become lodged in the mesothelium, or the tissue that surrounds much of the body’s internal organs.
 While the inhalation of these fibers typically results in pleural mesothelioma, the ingestion of asbestos fibers is also a cause of peritoneal mesothelioma.
 Pericardial mesothelioma has also been linked to asbestos exposure.